Introduction

 - Maintain respectful behaviour towards locals,

-- Remove footwear before entering the temples, dress modestly, and avoid being noisy to maintain the peace of the temple.
+- Remove footwear before entering in the temples, dress modestly, and avoid being noisy to maintain the peace of the temple.

 FAQ's